-Deciding to travel to China in winter was met with a few raised eyebrows, but for me it was a brilliant time to travel: we experienced cold, crisp days with brilliant blue skies, tourist sites were blissfully quiet and we even had a sprinkling of snow as we wandered around Tiananmen Square.
+Deciding to travel to China in winter was met with a few raised eyebrows, but for me it was ideal: we experienced cold, crisp days with brilliant blue skies, tourist sites were blissfully quiet and we even had a sprinkling of snow as we wandered around Tiananmen Square.

-Temperatures weren’t as cold as you might imagine.
-Shanghai was the warmest, at around 10 degrees in the daytime, and as we made our way further north we gradually began to add more layers.
-When we reached Beijing, the mercury had dropped to minus 10 degrees centigrade.
+The temperature in Beijing hovered around minus 10 degrees centigrade.
 This sounds bad but, with thermals, decent gloves and a hat plus plenty of stops for hot, green tea we happily made our way around the sights before hopping on an overnight train to Harbin.

 The highlight of the festival, Ice and Snow World, is located just out of the city.
 We arrived at around 4.30pm just as the sun was setting; perfect timing as it happens - at 5pm there was a huge fireworks display.
 The temperature at this point was minus 25 degrees, the coldest point of the trip.
 But wearing thermals, fleece-lined trousers, four tops, two fleeces and a waterproof jacket plus two pairs of gloves, two scarves and a hat, we spent three hours happily exploring the brightly coloured sculptures, sliding down ice slides and stopping for the odd cup of tea when our fingers got too cold from taking photos.